Pyrotechnic articles and qualifying music festivals – new legislation

 Contact us for further advice

-If you have any queries about the legislation or because you are accused of having pyrotechnic articles at a qualifying event please contact Nottingham crime solicitor Alex Chapman on 0115 9599550.
-He’s already been quoted in the NME.
+If you have any queries about the legislation or if you are accused of having pyrotechnic articles at a qualifying event please contact one of our expert criminal law solicitors at your nearest office.
+Details can be found here.

-Alternatively you can contact him using the form below.
+Alternatively you can contact us using the form below.